header-banner-guthealthprobiotics.jpg

 What’s the Difference Between Probiotics and Prebiotics?

 The microbes that live inside us have important roles to play in keeping us healthy.
-Nowhere is this truer than in the gut, where microbes contribute not only to digesting our food but also to maintaining gut structure and protecting us from infection.1 Due to the importance of our gut microbiome, both probiotics and prebiotics have gained popularity as tools to help us maintain our gut health and overall wellbeing - but what are they, and how do they work?
+Nowhere is this truer than in the gut, where microbes contribute not only to digesting our food but also to maintaining gut structure and protecting us from infection.1 Due to the importance of our gut microbiome, both probiotics and prebiotics have gained popularity as tools to help us maintain our gut health and overall well-being - but what are they, and how do they work?

 Probiotics: live beneficial microbes

 Probiotics are live microorganisms, often bacteria or yeasts, that benefit our gut health when consumed in our food.
 These microbes, whether acquired naturally from food or from probiotic supplements, settle along the gut.
-From there, they assist the digestion of components in our foods which our own cells find difficult to break down.
+From there, they assist in the digestion of components in our foods, which our own cells find difficult to break down.

-Bifidobacteria, for example, are one of the first strains of bacteria to colonise the gut after birth.2 These bacteria then support the growth of a range of other microbes, which together strengthen the gut’s structure for nutrient absorption and also create a protective barrier, outcompeting disease-causing strain to reduce the chance of a gut infection.
+Bifidobacteria, for example, are one of the first strains of bacteria to colonise the gut after birth.2 These bacteria then support the growth of a range of other microbes, which strengthen the gut’s structure for nutrient absorption and create a protective barrier, outcompeting disease-causing strains to reduce the chance of a gut infection.
 Throughout this struggle for survival, the beneficial microbes in our gut need to fuel themselves - which is where prebiotics come in.

 Learn more about probiotics and the science behind good bacteria